Whatsapp Icon

 Commonly Used Terms in Melanoma

-Melanoma, a type of skin cancer that develops from melanocytes, has its own specific terminology.
+Melanoma, a type of skin cancer that develops from melanocytes, has its specific terminology.
 Knowing these terms can help in understanding diagnoses, treatment options, and management strategies.

 Types of Melanoma